Meet the team

 Conservation Programmes Director

-Professor Jonathon Baillie is responsible for conservation projects focusing on threatened species and habitats in over 50 countries around the world.
+Professor Jonathan Baillie is responsible for conservation projects focusing on threatened species and habitats in over 50 countries around the world.

 Professor Baillie’s research focus lies in defining the status and trends of the world’s species and ecosystems.
 He has been the lead editor on a number of the IUCN Red Lists and the lead editor of Evolution Lost: Status of the World’s Vertebrates , and has played a key role in developing a number of major biodiversity indicators such as the WWF Living Planet Index , the IUCN Red List Index and the Wildlife Picture Index .